Clair Carlton Criss: Growth

 After practicing medicine for one year, Criss devoted all his energies to the company.

 Clair introduced innovations that other companies did not offer.

 The company sold health care policies that were not limited to fixed periods, and provided lifetime disability coverage for ordinary people.

 Clair joined community organizations such as Knights of Ak-Sar-Ben, the Benevolent and Protective Order of Elks and the Omaha Chamber of Commerce.

 Criss was elected president of Mutual Benefit Health and Accident Association in 1933.

 During his tenure Mutual Benefit became the largest company exclusively offering health and accident insurance.

 United Benefit Fire Insurance Company was formed in March 1947, with Criss as president.

 Criss retired on 10 April 1949.

 On his retirement Criss was named chairman of Mutual Benefit and of its subsidiary United Benefit Life Insurance Company.

 V. J. Skutt succeeded Criss as president of Mutual Benefit.

 He renamed the company "Mutual of Omaha".

 Criss died at home in Omaha of a heart attack on 9 March 1952 after three years of poor health.

-He was chairman of the boards of directors of Campanion Companies, Mutual Benefit and United Benefit.
+He was chairman of the boards of directors of Companion Companies, Mutual Benefit and United Benefit.